embeddedartistry/arduino-logger/README.md

 ## Dependencies

-This library requires the following Arduino library to be installed on your system:
+This library requires the following Arduino library to be installed on your system if you are using a non-ESP8266 setup:

 * [embeddedartistry/arduino-printf](https://github.com/embeddedartistry/arduino-printf)